dreadworks/college-cg/t2-objv/README.md

    - Change the perspective by pressing o for orthogonally and p for projective perspection.
    - Colors can be changed by holding r, g, b, s, w and R, G, B, S, W to add or remove color components.
 When pressing q the mode gets changed to whether the object or scene background color gets changed.
    - Pressing h toggles the rendering of an object shadow.
 The shadow is only visible when the perspective is set projective.
+   - The shading model may be switched with j, k and l, where j is 'grid', k is 'grid' and l is 'smooth'